tari-project/tari/RFC/src/RFC-0201_TariScript.md

 * The scripting language is stack-based.
 At redeem time, the UTXO spender must supply an input stack.
 The script runs by operating on the the stack contents.
 * If an error occurs during execution, the script fails.
-* After the script completes, the script fails if the stack contains zero, or more than one element.
+* After the script completes, it is successful if and only if it has not aborted, and there is exactly a single element on the stack with a value of zero.
+In other words, the script fails if the stack is empty, or contains more than one element, or aborts early.
-* The script passes if and only if the script executes to completion with no errors, the resulting stack has a single element, and the value of that element is equivalent to zero.
 * It is not Turing complete, so there are no loops or timing functions.
 * The Rust type system ensures that only compatible data types can be operated on, e.g. A public key cannot be added to an integer scalar.
 Errors of this kind cause the script to fail.